torbsd/torbsd.github.io/index.md

 * various events for engaging BSD users about Tor, including birds-of-a-feather sessions and informal meetings

-We look forward to inquiries and involvement in TDP.
+We look forward to inquiries and involvement in __TDP__.
 Please use this [contact form](/contact.html) form for any communications.

 `last updated: 2015-05-05`